Nucleon Isovector Axial Form Factors

 The CCFV fit to $\expv{r_A^2}$, obtained from the $\Ssim$ data with $z^2$ fit, is shown in Fig.~\ref{fig:rA-z2-simA} (top panels).
 It gives

 with the errors derived in the same way as for $g_A$.

 For both $g_A$ and $\expv{r_A^2}$, the largest dependence in the CCFV fit is on $M_\pi^2$ for the $\Ssim$ and $\Sfour$ strategies.
-This is a consequence of the increasing influence of the $N \pi$ state as $M_\pi \to 0$ due to the decrease in its mass gap.
+This is a consequence of the increasing influence of the $N \pi$ state as its mass gap decreases well below the N(1440) as $M_\pi \to 135$~MeV.
 In contrast, the $\Stwo$ data, which do not include the $N \pi $ state in the analysis, show mild dependence on all three variables $\{a, M_\pi, M_\pi L\}$.

-Estimates from the 12-pt CCFV fit excluding the $a06m135$ point, shown in the bottom panels of Fig.~\ref{fig:rA-z2-simA}, are consistent with the 13-point results, not unexpected since the errors in the $a06m135$ point are large.
+Estimates from the 12-pt CCFV fit excluding the $a06m135$ point, shown in the bottom panels of Fig.~\ref{fig:rA-z2-simA}, are consistent with the 13-point results.
+This is expected since the errors in the $a06m135$ point are large.
 Clearly, to further improve the estimates of both $g_A$ and $\expv{r_A^2}$ requires much higher statistics data at small $Q^2$ on the physical pion-mass ensembles.